adhaamehab/adhaamehab.github.io/about.md

 I'm a Software Engineer in Cairo 🇪🇬.
 I like Distributed Systems ☸️, Cloud ☁️ and Data Processing.

+I currently work for [Statsbomb](statsbomb.com) as an Infrastructure Engineer.

-Previoulsy, I worked for [Statsbomb](statsbomb.com), Floralytics and other companies.
+Previoulsy, I worked for [Statsbomb](statsbomb.com) _in different role_, Floralytics and other companies.

 Sometimes, I blog.
 And I always keep [my reading list](https://github.com/adhaamehab/my-reading-list) Up-to-date.